Bruno de Heceta: Pacific expedition

 Heceta was given command of the Santiago.
 Accompanying Heceta was the schooner Sonora (alias Felicidad, also known as Nuestra Señora de Guadalupe) initially under the command of Juan Manuel de Ayala.
 The 36 ft Sonora, with a crew of 16, was to perform coastal reconnaissance and mapping, and could make landfall in places the larger Santiago was unable to approach on its previous voyage.
 In this way, the expedition could officially lay claim to the lands of northern New Spain it visited.

 The two ships sailed together as far north as Punta de los Martires (or "Point of the Martyrs"), present day Point Grenville in the U.S. state of Washington, named by Heceta in response to an attack by the local Quinault Native Americans.

 By design, the vessels parted company on the evening of 30 July 1775, with the Santiago continuing north, to what is today the border between Washington and British Columbia, Canada.
-The Señora, with second officer Juan Francisco de la Bodega y Quadra at the helm, following its orders continuing further north up the coast, ultimately reaching a position at latitude 59° north on 15 August 1775, entering Sitka Sound near the present-day town of Sitka, Alaska.
-There, and near a Russian settlement on present day Kodiak Island, the Spaniards performed numerous "acts of sovereignty" claiming the territory.
-Bodega y Quadra named Puerto de Bucareli (present-day Bucareli Bay, Alaska), Puerto de los Remedios, and Cerro San Jacinto, which was renamed Mount Edgecumbe three years later in 1778 by English explorer James Cook.
+The Sonora, with second officer Juan Francisco de la Bodega y Quadra at the helm, following its orders continuing further north up the coast, ultimately reaching 56°08´N on 15 August 1775, sighting Kruzof Island at the entrance to Sitka Sound the next morning.
+The sailed north and entered Sea Lion Cove on the north side of Kruzof Island, where they encountered a Tlingit house.
+The Spaniards performed numerous "acts of sovereignty" claiming the territory.
+Bodega y Quadra named the cove Puerto de Nuestra Señora de los Remedios.
+A group of Tlingit were seen carrying off the cross after it had been erected on shore and the crew had returned to their vessels.
+The mountain on Kruzof Island would be named Mount Edgecumbe three years later in 1778 by English explorer James Cook.

 On his return journey south, still with only the larger Santiago and a reduced crew, Heceta discovered a large bay penetrating far inland.
 He was the first European to sight the mouth of the Columbia River.
 He tried to sail in, but the strong currents prevented it, even under a full press of sails.
 His crew was so reduced that they could not handle the anchor, so he could not easily wait for better conditions.
 He wrote that the seething currents led him to believe it was the mouth of a great river or a passage to another sea.
 Later, he guessed it to be the Strait of Juan de Fuca.
 He named the entrance bay Bahia de la Asunción and produced a map of what he could discern from outside the Columbia Bar.
 Later Spanish maps often showed the Columbia River's estuary with the name Entrada de Hezeta, Rio de San Roque, and other similar variants.

 Throughout the voyage, the crews of both vessels endured many hardships, including food shortages and scurvy.
 On 8 September 1775, the ships rejoined and headed south for the return trip to San Blas.